 The survey, which ran from May 31 through June 7, 2023, polled approximately 600 U.S. higher education instructors who taught during the 2022-23 academic year.
 The results highlight the fact that instructors hold nuanced views on GenAI’s emerging influence.
 While recognizing its potential benefits, respondents also harbor understandable concerns about academic integrity, quality of learning and its impact on their own roles.
 The stakes feel high, as instructors weigh how best to incorporate GenAI into their courses and prepare students for a changing world.

 When ChatGPT launched publicly in late 2022, sparking GenAI mania, fear ran through the higher education community, causing various institutions to initiate blanket bans on the platform and other GenAI-related technologies.
 In actuality, many instructors have chosen to experiment with the technology rather than fight it, with four in 10 (40%) stating they are familiar with GenAI, and roughly one quarter (24%) reporting having used it in their academic role.
-And more than half (58%) are planning or considering doing so.
+In addition, more than half (58%) of instructors are planning or considering using GenAI in higher education.

 What’s behind the changing attitudes?
 Respondents said they were testing GenAI’s ability to increase their efficiency (52%), to help them become a more effective instructor for their students (44%), to be an early adopter of new technology (42%) and to boost their creativity (42%).
 Furthermore, top use cases for which instructors are or would consider using GenAI include assessing whether students are cheating, creating quizzes or other assessments, supporting language learners and supplementing lectures.
 While instructors see value in GenAI’s use from a teaching perspective, only a third (33%) are allowing their students to use the technology for graded assignments.